Introduction

 # Replicate a single table from MySQL to Snowflake

-sling run --src-conn MYSQL --src-object customers \
+sling run --src-conn MYSQL --src-stream customers \

 --tgt-conn SNOWFLAKE --tgt-object raw_data.customers